e

 dissuade

-When you dissuade someone, you try to discourage or prevent them from doing something.
+When you dissuade someone, you discourage or prevent them from doing something.

 -